cornellpepper/CuWatch_code/README.md

 # CuWatch_code
-Code for the CuWatch PCB
+Code for the CuWatch PCB.
+The code is in MicroPython.